tmtsoftware/esw-ocs-eng-ui/docs/src/main/UI_processflow.md

 # Process Flow

-After following all steps as explained in page - @ref[Getting Started ](./Getting-started.md), you should be able to see Login Page on the browser.
+After following all steps as explained in page - @ref[Getting Started](./Getting-started.md), you should be able to see Login Page on the browser.

 Log in as an authenticated user with credentials specified @ref[here](./Login_HomePage.md#authorisation).

 Once Login is successful, user shall be able to follow the below steps to manage an observation in the User Interface.